 De L’Europe Amsterdam – Luxurious and centrally located, with great river views.

 One of Amsterdam’s grand dames, De L’Europe sits on its own little peninsula overlooking the Amstel River.
-A historic 19th century hotel with a contemporary makeover, it combines luxurious fabrics, crystal chandeliers, and Dutch Masters reproductions with mod cons such as in-room iPads and Nespresso machines.
+A historic nineteenth-century hotel with a contemporary makeover, it combines luxurious fabrics, crystal chandeliers, and Dutch Masters reproductions with mod cons such as in-room iPads and Nespresso machines.
 Just a few minutes’ walk from Dam Square, the Royal Palace, and the historic canal ring.
 The Michelin-starred in-house restaurant, Bord’eau, is one of the city’s best, with bold flavors, innovative textures, and an amazing wine cellar.
 In warmer months, there are superb river views from the outdoor brasserie terrace.
 Exceptional, personalized service is the icing on the cake.

 De L’Europe Amsterdam – Location